 Greg Drescher is vice president of strategic initiatives & industry leadership at The Culinary Institute of America (CIA), where he oversees leadership initiatives for the foodservice industry, including conferences, invitational leadership retreats, digital media, and academic and strategic partnerships.
 He is the creator of the college’s Worlds of Flavor® International Conference & Festival and a portfolio of initiatives jointly organized by the CIA and Harvard T.H.
 Chan School of Public Health including Worlds of Healthy Flavors; Healthy Kitchens, Healthy Lives; and the Teaching Kitchen Collaborative.
 Greg also launched a complementary initiative, the Menus of Change University Research Collaborative, co-presented by the CIA and Stanford University in association with 30 leading American colleges and universities.
 In 2005, he was inducted into the James Beard Foundation’s Who’s Who of Food & Beverage in America, in 2006 was honored with Food Arts Silver Spoon Award, and in 2007 and 2009 shared a second and third James Beard Award for his team’s work in developing the CIA’s Savoring the Best of World Flavors digital media series, filmed on location around the world.
 Before joining the CIA 21 years ago, he jointly spearheaded a multi-year collaboration of some of the world’s leading health authorities—including the Harvard Chan School and the World Health Organization—in researching and authoring The Mediterranean Diet Pyramid: A Cultural Model for Healthy Eating.
 In 2011, he was inducted as a member of the Accademia dei Georgofili, Europe’s oldest agricultural academy based in Florence.

-Anne E. McBride is the program director for the Worlds of Flavor® International Conference & Festival at The Culinary Institute of America.
-She is finishing a PhD in food studies, focusing on the changing role of the chef in the 21st century, at New York University, where she regularly teaches.
-She writes on topics related to professional and experimental cooking for both academic and consumer audiences, including past contributions to Bake From Scratch, Food Arts, Gastronomica, The Oxford Companion to Sugar and Sweets, Savoring Gotham, the Oxford Encyclopedia of Food and Drink in America, and Food Cultures of the World.
-She is the co-author of Les Petits Sweets (September 2016) and Les Petits Macarons with Kathryn Gordon, of three books with famed pastry chef François Payard, including Payard Cookies and Chocolate Epiphany, and of Culinary Careers: How to Get Your Dream Job in Food.
+ANNE E. MCBRIDE, PHD is the program director for the Worlds of Flavor® International Conference & Festival and Flavor Summit at The Culinary Institute of America.
+She holds a doctorate in food studies from New York University, where she regularly teaches; her research focuses on the changing role of the chef in the 21st century.
+Anne writes on topics related to professional and experimental cooking for both academic and consumer audiences, including past contributions to Bake from Scratch, New Worlder, Roads & Kingdoms, Plate, Food Arts, Gastronomica, The Oxford Companion to Sugar and Sweets, Savoring Gotham, the Oxford Encyclopedia of Food and Drink in America, and Food Cultures of the World.
+She is the co-author of Les Petits Sweets and Les Petits Macarons with Kathryn Gordon, of three books with famed pastry chef François Payard, including Payard Cookies and Chocolate Epiphany, and of Culinary Careers: How to Get Your Dream Job in Food.
 Anne is the director of the Experimental Cuisine Collective at NYU, an interdisciplinary group of more than 2500 scientists, chefs, media, scholars, and food enthusiasts.
-A native of Switzerland, Anne sits on the board of the Association for the Study of Food and Society and on the James Beard Foundation Awards Committee, and was a two-term board member of the New York Women’s Culinary Alliance and past board member of The Culinary Trust.
+A native of Switzerland, she sits on the board of the Association for the Study of Food and Society, chairs the James Beard Foundation’s Leadership Awards Committee, and was a two-term board member of the New York Women’s Culinary Alliance and past board member of The Culinary Trust.
 She is a frequent presenter and moderator at scholarly and trade conferences.